Continuous variable quantum key distribution with two-mode squeezed states: Discussion

 In the laboratory the channel transmission is $95\%$ and the excess noise can be continuously varied by unbalancing the generated data at Alice and Bob.
 As an example we set the excess noise to 0.45 shot noise units (SNU) and the total modulation depth to 23.4 SNU.
 For these settings of the experiment we generate a raw key with a rate of $0.004 \pm 0.001$ bit per state.
-For comparison, we note that neither the coherent state based protocols nor the standard squeezed state based protocol (with $3.5$ dB squeezing) could have generated a key in such a channel.
+We note that neither the coherent state based protocols nor the standard squeezed state based protocol (with $3.5$ dB squeezing) could have generated a key in such a channel.

-We now investigate the security performance of our protocol in longer channels based on the experimentally measured covariance matrices.
-The matrices are used in a model that includes the known and trusted losses and noise sources and in which arbitrary channel loss and excess noise can be simulated.
-As an example we assume a channel transmission of 10\% and find the tolerable excess noise for six different realizations of the covariance matrices illustrated on Fig. \ref{data1} c.
-Finally, on Fig. \ref{data1} d we plot the maximum distance and loss as a function of the tolerable noise associated with the experimentally realized covariance matrix in Fig. \ref{data1} b3).
+We now investigate the security performance of our protocol in longer channels based on the experimentally measured covariance matrices assuming perfect post-processing and channel estimation.
+The matrices are used in a model that includes the trusted losses and noise sources of the detectors, and in which arbitrary channel loss and excess noise can be simulated.
+As an example we assume a channel transmission of 10\% and find the tolerable excess noise for six different realizations of the covariance matrices illustrated in Fig.~\ref{data1} g).
+Finally, in Fig.~\ref{data1} h) we plot the maximum distance and loss as a function of the tolerable noise associated with the experimentally realized covariance matrix in Fig.~\ref{data1} f).
 We clearly see that by combining squeezed states with coherent modulation we beat the performance of any coherent state protocol (limited to the shaded region).
+The supremacy of the squeezed state protocol relative to the coherent state protocol is best seen by equalizing the amount of energy used in the two protocols.
+In this case, the states entering the channel are identical and Eve cannot tell the difference between the two protocols.
+The relative improvement is illustrated by the dot-dashed curve relative to the dashed curve in Fig.~\ref{data1} g).